 Results of the bedrock-leaching were presented at the 2012 UNH Undergraduate research project by Mr. John Clark (UNH BA-Earth Sciences Teaching, 2012).
-Clark started his activities on the project in summer 2011 and continued during the 2011-2012 academic year.
-We anticipate that we will submit an abstract to the 2013 Northeastern Regional GSA meeting to be held in NH next spring.
+Clark started his activities on the project in summer 2011 and continued during the 2011-2012 and 2012-2013 academic years.
+We are working together to complete the analyses by the end of CY 2013 and hope to work together with USGS to prepare a publication of the results shortly thereafter.